tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 <img src="/assets/2021-05-12/oos-1.png" width="500" height="100" />

 where the diagonal represents accuracies for labels { -2, -1, 0, +1, +2 } respectively.
-The transition period labels
+I was surprised with the level
-{ -1, +1 } do especially well, which is useful.
-I took the same model and applied it to another equity and it gave similar accuracy, which was reassuring.
+of accuracy given the rather simple features.
+The transition period labels { -1, +1 } did especially well, which is useful.
+I took the same model and applied it to other equitie and it gave similar accuracy, which was reassuring.

 A friend of mine (thanks Steve W.), suggested that I take the prior bar prediction and feed that into the model as a